 OpenAI statement 2: An oversight over development of AI? - We are super conscious of safety and possible bad AI.
 If we do see something that we think is potentially a safety risk, we will want to make that public.

-a) never a question of a R&D department ("we fund an open company")
+- is never a question of a R&D department ("we fund an open company")

-b) never a question of good intentions ("we are conscious of safety")
+- is never a question of good intentions ("we are conscious of safety")

-c) never a question of public awareness ("we will make that public").
+- is never a question of public awareness ("we will make that public").

 It's just the other way round: OpenAI's appearance is like a fake of an oversight.
 They do allay the people's alertness with something like: "We are the good ones."
 "It is all open to anyone."
 "We ensure democratic watching." etc.

-Don't forget, they are billionaires and know in their circles –better than anyone else– how strategic think tanks work and by what force the U.S. are dominated.
+Don't forget, they are billionaires and they know in their circles –better than anyone else– how strategic think tanks work and by what force the U.S. are dominated.

 I don't fault it, but be aware of it: they do not want to change this political situation (in what hand the power over future AI is), they want to have a foot in the door.